githubixx/ansible-role-peervpn/README.md

-peervpn
+PeerVPN
 =======

-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at scaleway) - part 3 - peervpn](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-3/).

-Ansible role to setup [PeerVPN](https://peervpn.net/) for Ubuntu 16.04 (but should basically work with all Linux OS that use systemd).
+This Ansible role is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 3 - PeerVPN](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-3/).
+Used to setup [PeerVPN](https://peervpn.net/) for Ubuntu 16.04 (but should basically work with all Linux OS that use systemd).
 With PeerVPN you can easily setup a fully meshed VPN across datacenter and all nodes you like.
 You only need at least one host with a public reachable interface (default is Port 7000 protocol UDP).
 One simple configration could be that you use this public reachable host for your `peervpn_conf_initpeers` setting.
 Finding the other hosts on your VPN will be automagically done by PeerVPN.

 PeerVPN installes it's own TAP interface for it's purpose.
 The default name of that TAP interface is `tap0`.
 To change the name specify a different value for `peervpn_conf_interface` variable.